 Here’s what you need to know…

 Do the one thing that your ex (and most people on this planet) can’t do – speak with your actions.
-Speaking with your actions is scary and hard to do at first because it goes against everything that we’re taught as kids.
-We grow up to be adults that feel ashamed for having boundaries, having our own backs and loving who we are.
+Speaking with your actions is scary and hard to do at first because it goes against everything we were taught as kids.
+We grow up to be adults that feel ashamed for having boundaries, having our own backs, and loving who we are.

 Speaking with your actions gets easier when you start to see the transformative effect that it has.
 When you speak with your actions, you put an immediate end to your run as the ambassador of crazy town.
 Why?
 Because you give people absolutely no words to mince, twist, and use against you down the line.
-You remain on your white horse because instead of being cruel, creating drama, losing your sh*t trying to get your point across and trying to be “heard” and “right,” you let your actions do all of the talking for you.
+You remain on your white horse instead of being reactionary and creating drama.

-Do not get mad or explanatory.
+Do not triggered and explanatory.
 Get silent and disappear.

-We can get addicted to wanting to talk things over and over (and over), so that we can delay the inevitable and try one last time to see if we’re “special enough” for them to want to change.
+We can get addicted to wanting to talk things over and over (and over) so that we can delay the inevitable and try one last time to see if we’re “special enough” for them to want to change.
 This makes us look desperate and nuts.
 It’s no different than trying to be “good enough” to get a cat to bark.

-We want to have “talks” and explain to people why they hurt us, how they hurt us, and why what they did was wrong.
+We want to have “talks” and explain to people how they hurt us and why what they did was wrong.
 The thing is, if these people were capable of respect in the first place, you wouldn’t be reading this right now.
 So, what’s the point of explaining to someone, that has consistently proven to you that they don’t understand respect, how they were disrespectful?
 It’s not your job to be an educational resource center for grown adults.
 Be one for YOURSELF and get away from the toxicity.

 Never ask someone why they rejected you.
 Rejection is not an investigation trigger.
 It’s an action initiator.